These fresh feijoa muffins are a light and easy way to use feijoas. They are delicious warm from the oven and freeze well for a year round treat.

 Either way these muffins are a tasty and delicious way to use a bunch feijoas during the season.
 Still got heaps of feijoas left?
 Check out my full collection of feijoa recipes including everything from feijoa chutney to feijoa loaf cake.

-Not sure what to do with all those left over feijoa skins?
+Not sure what to do with all those leftover feijoa skins?
 Try making my feijoa syrup or fun feijoa fizz.
-And if you've just completely had enough of feijoas could you try making my easy pear muffins instead.
+And if you've just completely had enough of feijoas could you try making my easy pear muffins or apple slice instead.
 Another great option to use Autumn (Fall) fruit 🙂

-Feijoas: in New Zealand during feijoa season they are of course readily available from shops, road side stalls and neighbors, assuming you don't have your own tree groaning with fruit.
-In Australia there are a couple of farms that ship interstate or you maybe able to find someone local you with trees on local buy sell swap groups.
+Feijoas: in New Zealand during feijoa season they are of course readily available from shops, roadside stalls and neighbours, assuming you don't have your own tree groaning with fruit.
+In Australia there are a couple of farms that ship interstate or you may be able to find someone local you with trees on local buy sell swap groups.

-Self raising flour: white self raising flour is best for this recipe, I haven't tried it with whole meal flour.
-You could also you all purpose flour mixed with baking powder if you prefer to make your own.
+Self raising flour: white self-raising flour is best for this recipe, I haven't tried it with whole meal flour.
+You could also use all-purpose flour mixed with baking powder if you prefer to make your own.

 Brown sugar: also known as light brown sugar, adds to the caramel notes of this recipe.
 You could use white sugar if you prefer, or experiment with dark brown sugar.

-Vegetable oil: adds some much needed fats to these muffins.
-You can try substituting with similar oils such a peanut or canola.
+Vegetable oil: adds some much-needed fats to these muffins.
+You can try substituting with similar oils such as peanut or canola.

 Eggs: I use large eggs in this recipe, approx. 55 gms each with shells before cracking.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.